BlockchainCommons/BCSwiftSecureComponents/Docs/10-ELISION-REDACTION.md

 One common use case for a general hierarchical container structure such as `Envelope` is *data minimization*, which is the privacy-preserving practice of only revealing what is necessary and sufficient for parties to trust each other and transact together.

 One way of providing data minimization is *selective disclosure*.
-If I wish to prove my birth date to you, I could show you my drivers license:
+For example, an employer may have an employee with a particular continuing education credential:

 ```
 {
     CID(4676635a6e6068c2ef3ffd8ff726dd401fd341036e920f136a1d8af5e829496d) [
-        "address": "123 Main St."
-        "birthDate": 1970-01-01
-        "dlNumber": "123-456-789"
+        "certificateNumber": "123-456-789"
+        "continuingEducationUnits": 1.5
+        "expirationDate": 2028-01-01
-        "firstName": "John"
+        "firstName": "James"
+        "issueDate": 2020-01-01
-        "lastName": "Smith"
+        "lastName": "Maxwell"
-        "motorocycleEndorsement": true
-        "nonCommercialVehicleEndorsement": true
-        "photo": "This is John Smith's photo."
+        "photo": "This is James Maxwell's photo."
-        controller: "State of Example"
-        issuer: "State of Example"
+        "professionalDevelopmentHours": 15
+        "subject": "RF and Microwave Engineering"
+        "topics": CBOR
+        controller: "Example Electrical Engineering Board"
+        isA: "Certificate of Completion"
+        issuer: "Example Electrical Engineering Board"
     ]
 } [
-    note: "Signed by the State of Example"
+    note: "Signed by Example Electrical Engineering Board"
     verifiedBy: Signature
 ]
 ```

-If you trust the authenticity of the document (i.e., that it is not forged and that it is issued by an authority you trust), you can indeed verify my birth date by correlating that fact in the document with my photograph in the document.
-However, showing you my drivers license also unintentionally reveals other information such as my name, home address, and drivers license number that can potentially be used to correlate even more information held by third parties.
-However, selective disclosure would be like being able to hand you my authentic drivers license where you could see the issuing authority, my photograph, my birth date, and nothing else; not even my name.
+Using elision, the employer of an employee with this credential could warrant to a third-party that their employee has such a credential, without revealing anything else about the employee.
+This is done as follows:

+1. Elide privileged information from the certificate, while keeping only necessary information.
+2. Enclose the envelope in another envelope to which the employer adds its own assertions that need to be non-repudiable; this is the employer's *warranty*.
+3. Enclose the warranty in another envelope, which is then signed by the employer.

 ```
 {
+    {
+        {
-    ELIDED [
+            CID(4676635a6e6068c2ef3ffd8ff726dd401fd341036e920f136a1d8af5e829496d) [
-        "birthDate": 1970-01-01
-        "photo": "This is John Smith's photo."
+                "expirationDate": 2028-01-01
+                "firstName": "James"
+                "lastName": "Maxwell"
+                "subject": "RF and Microwave Engineering"
+                isA: "Certificate of Completion"
+                issuer: "Example Electrical Engineering Board"
-        ELIDED (8)
+                ELIDED (7)
             ]
         } [
-    note: "Signed by the State of Example"
+            note: "Signed by Example Electrical Engineering Board"
             verifiedBy: Signature
         ]
+    } [
+        "employeeHiredDate": 2022-01-01
+        "employeeStatus": "active"
+    ]
+} [
+    note: "Signed by Employer Corp."
+    verifiedBy: Signature
+]
 ```

+Note that in this example the elision was performed by a the employer, who possesses a copy of the `Envelope`-based certificate, but who is neither the holder of the certificate (the employee), not the original issuer (the certification board).
+The ability for anyone to perform elision on any document is one of the major advantages of elision over more complex methodologies such as Zero-Knowledge Proofs.

 The Blockchain Commons `Envelope` type is designed for the construction of verifiable digital documents that can be as long-lived as a blockchain transaction or government-issued credential, or as ephemeral as a function call.
 Among its capabilities, `Envelope` includes affordances for `elision`, which is the selective withholding of specified information in a document, while still maintaining its integrity and verifiability.

 # Use Cases for Elision

-The term "elide" means "to leave out."
-In an `Envelope`, elided items are replaced by their merkle tree digest, therefore allowing the same digests to be calculated for the entire tree.
+The term *elide* means "to leave out."
+In an `Envelope`, elided items are replaced by their Merkle tree digest, therefore allowing the same digests to be calculated for the entire tree despite those absences.

+The term *redaction* is often used interchangably with *elision*.
+There is, however, a crucial semantic difference between the two terms: elision is *what* is accomplished, while *redaction* is one purpose for which data might be elided.

+In fact, when eliding data there are at least two major goals that can be accomplished:

-The difference between "elision" and "redaction" is not functional, but semantic: elision is *what* is accomplished, while *redaction* is one purpose for which data might be elided.
-When one *redacts*, one is choosing to withhold information with no affordance or expectation that the receiving party can or will recover it.
+* **Redaction.** When one *redacts*, one is choosing to withhold information with no affordance or expectation that the receiving party can or will recover it.

-There is another common use case for elision: *referencing*.
-In this case, information is elided with every affordance and expectation that the receiving party can and might choose to recover the elided information.
+* **Referencing.** When one *references*, one withholds information with every affordance and expectation that the receiving party can and might choose to recover the elided information.

-My photo might be embedded as a JPG within my digital drivers license.
-Embedding has the advantage that it's right there to be interpreted by anyone who reads the document.
-In this case there are two reasons I might want a version of my credential with the photo elided.
+For example, my photo might be embedded as a JPG within a verifiable credential.
+Embedding has the advantage that it's right there to be interpreted by anyone who receives the document.
+In this case, there are two reasons I might want a version of my credential with the photo elided.

-First, I might redact it because it is priviledged or irrelevant to the transaction I want to perform.
+First, I might *redact* it because it is priviledged or irrelevant to the transaction I want to perform.

 Alternatively, I might want the data to be smaller, while still allowing the retrieval of the photo by interested parties.
-In this case, a *dereferencing method* would need to be included that shows *how* to retrieve the information:
+In this case, a *dereferencing method* would need to be included that shows *how* to retrieve the information.
+This method can either be built into the verifiable credential by the issuer:

 ```
 {